7bitcoder/7bitConf/README.md

 }
 ```

-In this case, custom EnvironmentVarsParserConfig is used in addEnvironmentVariables method, keySplitters is cleared to
-prevent
-extracting nested keys and typeMarkers is cleared to prevent type extraction.

-## Custom Setting Parser
+## Custom Parsers

-The library provides a SettingParserBuilder to create customized SettingParser, builder allows using custom value
+The library provides a CommandLineParserBuilder and EnvironmentVarsParserBuilder to create customized parsers for
-deserializer, config, settingSplitter, and valueDeserializersMap.
+command line and environment variables, builder allows using custom value deserializer, config, settingSplitter, and
+valueDeserializersMap.

 ### Advanced Usage Scenario